 Get started with a letter template (Word 28kb) and request hardship variation from your telco.

-If you feel like the customer service department isn't helping, or you're having long term financial issues, ask to speak with the hardship department.
+If you feel the customer service department isn't helping, or you are having long-term financial issues, ask to speak with the hardship department.

 Be prepared before you contact them!
 Read about how to negotiate payment terms.